Alluxio/alluxio/docs/en/operation/Metrics-System.md

 `Logical Operations` and `RPC Invocations` present parts of the [master metrics]({{ '/en/reference/Metrics-List.html' | relativize_url }}#master-metrics).

 `Saved Under FileSystem Operations` shows the operations fulfilled by Alluxio's namespace directly without accessing UFSes.
-Benefits could be significant if the target UFS is remote or slow in response.
+Performance improvement can be significant if the target UFS is remote or slow in response.
+Costs can be saved if the underlying storage charges based on requests.

 ## References